cornell-rug/cornell-rug.github.io/index.md

 ---
 layout: default
-title: Cornell R Users Group
+title: Cornell R User Group
 ---

 <article class="row">
   <section class="small-12 large-8 columns page-content" markdown="1">

-## Cornell R User's Group
+## Cornell R User Group

-The is the homepage of the (soon to be launched) Cornell R Users' Group - welcome!
+The is the homepage of the (soon to be launched) Cornell R User Group - welcome!

 The goal of this group is to create a community of R users at Cornell who support each other in using R. It will provide a space for people at all levels to connect and learn skills, methods, and practices in R that they can apply to their research and professional work.